 • Gluten-free, vegetarian, and vegan options are available.
 We may not be able to accommodate all dietary restrictions.

-• Parents are encouraged to pack a lunch for children with severe allergies.
+• Parents are encouraged to pack a lunch for children with severe allergies or dietary restrictions.

 • Parents are advised to pack extra snacks to keep athletes energized throughout the day.